JamesRandall/FunctionMonkey/docfx/guides/gettingStarted.md

 Function Monkey is based on the mediator pattern and you can find more information about this in a series on [my blog here](https://www.azurefromthetrenches.com/c-cloud-application-architecture-commanding-with-a-mediator-the-full-series/) or in the [documentation for the mediator framework](https://commanding.azurefromthetrenches.com) used by Function Monkey.
 In short this works by defining commands as simple C# objects and then implementing command handlers that respond to those commands and optionally return a response.

+By default Azure Functions will prefix all HTTP routes with the word _api_.
+So if you define a route "myRoute/doSomething" it will actually be published on "api/myRoute/doSomething".
+When I'm defining APIs I generally want my Open API support to appear at "/openapi" and so I don't find this terribly helpful.
+To stop this from happening edit your host.json file so that it reads:

+    {
+        "version": "2.0",
+        "extensions": {
+            "http": {
+                "routePrefix": ""
+            }
+        }
+    }

-Lets begin by creating a folder in our project called Commands and in there we'll add a class called HelloWorldCommand:
+Now lets begin by creating a folder in our project called Commands and in there we'll add a class called HelloWorldCommand:

     public class HelloWorldCommand : ICommand<string>
     {